 Portobello Fajitas are a delicious meatless meal.
-Tender thick slices of fajita-seasoned portobello mushrooms into toasty-warm yellow corn tortillas and topped it with charred peppers onions and fresh avocado, tomatoes and torn cilantro leaves.
+Tender thick slices of fajita-seasoned portobello mushrooms tucked into toasty-warm yellow corn tortillas and topped it with charred peppers and onions, fresh avocado, tomatoes and cilantro.
 So satisfyingly filling, you won’t even miss the meat!

 Lately, I’ve been craving vegetables any way I can get them.